 Solar power and bio-energy is local and environmentally friendly.
 In addition to this it can provide extra revenue for farms.

 One of the groups that Norges Vel cooperates with is The Norwegian Solar Energy Society where one of our advisors is secretary general.
 Increased solar power capacity contributes to the self-sufficiency of Norwegian agriculture.
-The combination of large roof space and high energy requirements in the summer when the solar power has highest potential is what makes it interesting for agricultural workers.
+The combination of large roof space and high energy requirements in the summer when the solar power has highest potential is what makes it interesting for farmers.

 Solutions for primary waste resources in a circular economy

 Throughout our work in creating local supply chains of renewable energy, we are also working on solutions to the issue of waste of raw materials and biodegradeable waste.
 Romerike biogas plant (RBA), treats sorted waste from the inhabitants of Oslo.
 The plant can treat 50 000 tonnes of food waste a year.
 Norges Vel har has found and recommended a system for the use of biodegradeable waste and are working to acquaint potential users in the agricultural sector with it.
-In addition to this we are working on other waste materials, for example fish chum to see if it could have uses in soil nutrition replenishment in ecological agriculture.
+In addition to this we are working on other waste materials, for example fish chum to see if it could have uses in soil nutrition replenishment in organic agriculture.
 There is a large deficit of ecological fertiliser and we are dedicated to finding new, sustainable fertilisers for the ecological farming sector, hopefully based on raw material waste.

 Cooperation, organisation and knowledge sharing